 Create or update data export rule

 Data export rule defines the destination and tables for which data is exported.
 You can create 10 rules in 'enable' state in your workspace, more rules are allowed in 'disable' state.
-You can use the same storage account and event hub namespace in multiple rules in the same workspace.
-When event hub names are provided in rules, they must be unique in workspace.
+Storage Account must be unique across rules in workspace.
+Multiple rules can use the same Event Hubs namespace when sending to separate Event Hubs.

 - You can include tables that aren't yet supported in export, and no data will be exported for these until the tables are supported.

-- The current custom log tables won’t be supported in export.
-The next generation of custom log available early 2022 in preview is supported.
+- The legacy custom log won’t be supported in export.
+The next generation of custom log available in preview early 2022 can be exported.

-- Export to event hub - if event hub name isn't provided, a separate event hub is created for each table.
-The number of supported event hubs in 'Basic' and 'Standard' namespaces tiers is 10.
-When exporting more than 10 tables to these tiers, either split the tables between several export rules to different event hub namespaces, or provide an event hub name in the rule to export all tables to that event hub.
+- Export to Event Hubs - if Event Hub name isn't provided, a separate Event Hub is created for each table.
+The number of supported Event Hubs in 'Basic' and 'Standard' namespaces tiers is 10.
+When exporting more than 10 tables to these tiers, either split the tables between several export rules to different Event Hubs namespaces, or provide an Event Hub name in the rule to export all tables to it.